d2l-ai/d2l-en/chapter_recurrent-neural-networks/lstm.md

 ### Hidden States

-Lastly we need to define how to compute the hidden state $\mathbf{H}_t \in \mathbb{R}^{n \times h}$.
+Last we need to define how to compute the hidden state $\mathbf{H}_t \in \mathbb{R}^{n \times h}$.
 This is where the output gate comes into play.
 In LSTM it is simply a gated version of the $\tanh$ of the memory cell.
 This ensures that the output values of $\mathbf{H}_t$ are always in the interval $(-1, 1)$.
 Whenever the output gate is $1$ we effectively pass all memory information through to the predictor, whereas for output $0$ we retain all the information only within the memory cell and perform no further processing. :numref:`lstm_3` has a graphical illustration of the data flow.

 $$\mathbf{H}_t = \mathbf{O}_t \odot \tanh(\mathbf{C}_t).$$